e-kornmann/EnzoSystems_Simulators/BarcodeScannerBackend/README.md

 ### 3. Set device status (DEVICE only)
 #### Request
 The device can call this endpoint to set the device in one of the following statuses:
-- connected
+- CONNECTED
-- disconnected
+- DISCONNECTED
-- out_of_order
+- OUT_OF_ORDER

 This endpoint need to be called by the device on a regular base to stay in the requested status.
 In the case the status is not updated in time, the internal status will fallback to "not_found"